-Some of the largest municipalities in southern Ontario are actively pursuing the option of building energy-from-waste incinerators, and now Ontario Premier Dalton McGuinty has thrown his support behind the burning of garbage.
+Some of the largest municipalities in southern Ontario are actively pursuing the option of building energy-from-waste incinerators, and this week Ontario Premier Dalton McGuinty threw his support behind the burning of garbage.

 York and Durham regional councils have already approved the construction of a shared incinerator.
-In March they announced five candidate sites for this plant.
+In March they announced five candidate sites for this plant -- four of them adjacent to the Darlington nuclear power plant along Lake Ontario.

 Hamilton and Niagara regions are also jointly considering such a facility.
 A year and a half ago they were poised to approve an incinerator, but a determined push from local citizens' groups stalled the proposal.
-Instead, on the urging of local activists, Hamilton and Niagara are assessing the potential for higher waste reduction and diversion rates, and the potential of pre-treated, pre-stabilized waste going to landfill.
+Instead, on the urging of local activists, Hamilton and Niagara are assessing the potential for higher waste reduction and diversion rates, and the potential of pretreated, prestabilized waste going to landfill instead of building an incinerator.

 Halton Region is discussing the possible construction of a gigantic 1.2 million-tonnes-per-year incinerator.
 Halton dreams of profiting immensely by filling this monster incinerator with garbage from Toronto.

 What happened?